SafGitt/BouncingImagesOS/README.md

-Im also making a compiled version of this
+Im also making a compiled version. well im not sure if compiled is the right word what i mean is convert this project to a .exe file and stuff